patrick-fs/fs-react-redux-sentry/README.md

 ![image](https://user-images.githubusercontent.com/45576380/59303911-36c55b80-8c65-11e9-8541-9dd199610151.png)

-Clicking on this link allows you to see the user’s actions leading up to and following the error.
+Clicking on this link allows you to see the user’s actions leading up to and following the error in a FullStory session replay.

 ![Hacker_News_Florida_Error](https://user-images.githubusercontent.com/45576380/59304453-4d1fe700-8c66-11e9-91ba-20917053184b.gif)